A Sleepless Winter

 “I know.
 I’m the only one not causing problems,” he gently joked.
 “It’s okay, Athena.
 It’s across the parking lot, not the Hudson.
 It’s all fine.
 I’ll be right here.”

-“Like a ship,” Storm said that evening, gesturing to the apartment at large as she pulled a wine bottle out of her bag.
+“Like a ship,” Teagan said that evening, gesturing to the apartment at large as she pulled a wine bottle out of her bag.
 “Only it’s a red, not champagne, and we won’t break it; stains.
 Might as well drink it instead, huh?”

 They did, and Athena could have cried with the familiarity of it; she and Astra had done similar things—buzzed by both alcohol and adrenaline, crashing back at Astra’s apartment after a night spent clubbing, staying up to talk until their eyes refused to stay open.